Startling Facts on Falling Down the Stairs you Need to Know

 7. Startling Facts on Falling...

 How many people die from falling down stairs?
-The odds of dying from falling down stairs could not be ignorable, as data shows in 2020, there were around 2700 deaths from people falling down stairs in the USA.
-The death by falling down the stairs statistics warn us to circumspect the steps before we step on.
+Data shows that in 2020, there were around 2700 deaths in the USA.
+The odds of dying from falling down stairs should not be ignored.
+The statistics warn us to circumspect the steps before we step on.

 The NCBI noted that